 - milk – just a touch to help thin out the batter.

 - vanilla extract – for some flavor.

 - oat flour – I used homemade by blending some gluten free quick oats into flour.

-- baking powder – will help get the right rise for the cake
+- baking powder and baking soda* – using both will help get the right rise for the cake

 - Pinch of salt – optional, since you’re just serving this for your little one.

 - Dash of cinnamon – again optional but adds a nice little flavor your babe might enjoy!

 *Recipe re-tested 2023 for a better rise and lighter texture, using the addition of baking soda (picture below does not reflect addition.
 Please scroll down to recipe card for the updated recipe and correct amounts.

 What To Expect from this Smash Cake

 This healthy smash cake is intended for little ones, meaning it’s not going to resemble a traditional birthday cake.
 The texture is much more pronounced, because of the oat flour, and it’s not sweet like normal cake.